This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This community pharmacy is located inside a medical centre in a residential area of Sparkbrook, Birmingham.
 It is open extended hours including evenings and weekends.
-The pharmacy dispenses prescriptions and sells a range of over the counter medicines.
-It supplies some medicines in multi-compartment compliance aid packs to help make sure people take them at the right time.
-And it offers additional services including blood pressure monitoring, meningitis vaccine and flu vaccinations, during the relevant season.
-The inspection was completed during the COVID-19 pandemic.
+The pharmacy dispenses NHS prescriptions, private prescriptions and sells over-the-counter medicines.
+It also provides a range of services including NHS Pharmacy First, and NHS community pharmacy blood pressure check service.
+The pharmacy supplies medicines in multi-compartment compliance packs to some people to help them take their medicines at the right time and it provides medicines to some care homes.

 Inspection summary findings